galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-manage-cps.md

 ## <a name="retrieving"></a>Retrieving properties from a namespace

 Use the `galasactl properties get` command to read CPS properties and values from a specified namespace in the Galasa Ecosystem to verify that the properties exist and are set correctly.
 You can filter the properties that are returned by using the property name (to return a single property), or by using the prefix, suffix, and infix flags to return a subset of properties that match the provided criteria.
+Property values that are returned from `secure` namespace types are redacted, so property values are not displayed.
+Namespaces that are classed as `normal` type do display property values.